How do I know?

 Since starting my websites, I’ve become absolutely obsessed with Pinterest.
 It’s been so much fun experimenting and trying to figure out what works well and what doesn’t.

-I’ve been experimenting with post-Smart-Feed Pinterest for over a year now.
+I’ve been experimenting with Pinterest for over 2 years now.
 Get Found on Pinterest addresses one of the most overlooked factors for success with this new version of Pinterest: titles and descriptions.

 I’m really excited to share this course with you!